Unity Elementary students raise around $1,700 for this year's Relay for Life

 This is the 14th year that the school has held the event to help strike out cancer.
 To celebrate, the students participated in a day of fun and activities, like running an obstacle course, hanging out with therapy dogs, or getting a workout with some cardio drumming.
 This year for Relay for Life, the students brought in $1,700 through various fundraisers.

 "So, we did penny wars with buckets.
-We sold shirts, these shirts, and popsicles," said Darion Shurelds, Unity 4th grader.
+We did, we sold shirts, these shirts, and popsicles," said Darion Shurelds, Unity 4th grader.

 "We definitely want them to come out here and have fun and learn about some of the healthy activities that they can continue over the summer.
-Healthy nutrition and healthy exercise, but more importantly thinking about others," says Sarah Zeller, Unity school social worker.
-"Thinking about it, when we are going through something tough, there are other people going through tougher times.
-We want to think about them and help them to ease that burden in anyway that we can."
+Healthy nutrition and healthy exercise, but more importantly about thinking about others," says Sarah Zeller, Unity school social worker.
+"Thinking about it, when we are going through something tough, there are other people going through tougher times and we want to think about them and help them to ease that burden in anyway that we can."

 Over the past 14 years, Unity students have raised around $20,000 during their Relays.